deepfunding/scoring/README.md

 ## Introduction

-This code is designed to help fairly distribute rewards among contributors based on multiple input evaluations and user preferences.
-By combining different assessment methods through optimization, we ensure that rewards reflect the collective input (given by AI and humans) and defined criteria.
+This project tackles the [deep funding problem](https://github.com/opensource-observer/insights/blob/main/community/dependency_graph_funding/readme.md): how to fairly allocate resources (funding, recognition, or both) within a large, interdependent open-source ecosystem.
+By blending scoring mechanisms that incorporate human and AI feedback with a dependency graph of critical repositories, we arrive at an optimized way to distribute funding.

-It could be used to determine fair rewards for contributors by:
+The solution can be used to determine fair rewards for contributors by:

 1. **Defining Distributions:**
    - **AI Assessment:** Evaluations from AI on each contributor's impact.